-Ethos and Growth Mind-set
+Ethos and Growth Mindset

-All our pupils approach their learning with a 'growth mind-set' if they struggle with something they know that they just haven't learnt it yet.
+All our pupils approach their learning with a 'growth mindset' and believe that if they find work a challenge they just haven't learnt it yet.
 We believe in challenge and have high expectations of all our pupils which is reflected in our strong progress and attainment.
 Staff and peers support the children to recognise that their abilities can be developed.
-The children understand that a challenge is not a negative event; it is an opportunity for them to grow and develop their skills and knowledge.
+The children understand that a challenge is not a negative event; it is an opportunity for them grow and develop their skills.